 I am an assistant professor at the Jindal School for International Affairs, O. P. Jindal Global University.
 Previously, I worked with the Development Research Group of the World Bank.

-I received my Ph.D. in International Relations from the Fletcher School of Law and Diplomacy, Tufts University.
+I received a PhD in International Relations from the Fletcher School of Law and Diplomacy, Tufts University.
 My research interests span the fields of political economy, comparative politics, and international relations.

-Currently, I teach research methods (qualitative and quantitative) at undergraduate and graduate programs on political science and international relations.
+I teach research methods and political economy in undergraduate and graduate programs on political science and international relations.